You probably know chicken.

 - 1 tbsp sugar

 - dash of salt & pepper, garlic powder, cumin, cayenne powder

 1. Marinate chicken in 1/2 cup soy sauce + 1/2 cup water + 1 tbsp sugar.
 It’ll make the chicken more flavorful, don’t neglect this!

 2. Preheat oven to 340°F. This is the temperature I use when I’m too lazy to stand there for two more seconds to bump it to 350°F.

 3. Season the chicken with everything.
-Everything is my favorite word when it comes to food.

-4. Pop it in the oven for 15-20 minutes.
+4. Pop in the oven for 15-20 minutes.
 And then open up the oven and find this…

 Look at those sizzling juices.
 It’s glistening.
 And it smells so darn good.

 No, cat, you cannot have any.
 Stop looking at me with those inquisitive eyes.